lothronx/cm2020-companion.ai/README.md

 ### Backend:

+1. Download [this dataset](https://www.kaggle.com/datasets/watts2/glove6b50dtxt?resource=download) and store the downloaded glove.6B.50d.txt file in /server/emojify/data.

-1. Open a terminal and go to the server directory:
+2. Open a terminal and go to the server directory:
 ```bash
 cd server
 ```

-2. Create a python virtual environment:
+3. Create a python virtual environment:

 For Mac:
 ```bash